ds4se/chapters/dspinellis/tools.md

 After some days he found that the material accumulated in the outer tube produced the spectrum of helium [1].

-Science has always progressed mightily through the use of tools.
+Science has always progressed mightily through the use of tools, which are increasingly designed by scientists but built by engineers and technicians.
 Telescopes allow us to see stars at the edge of our universe, imaging satellites uncover the workings of our Earth, genome sequencers and microscopes let us examine cells and molecules, and